 Response In response, DEQ changed “63.2670(a)” to “60.2670(a).”

 Comment OAR 340-230-0500(7)(c)(B): This statement is incorrect.
-Table 2 limits apply to those units that were previously NSPS units under the CISWI rule as promulgated on December 1, 2000.
+Table 2 limits apply to those units that were previously New Source Performance Standard units under the CISWI rule as promulgated on December 1, 2000.
 Those units would be those constructed after November 30, 1999, but prior to the date of June 4, 2010, that was established as the date defining new sources under the CISWI rule as promulgated on February 7, 2013.
 The units that these Table 2 limits apply to are those units that were not exempt from compliance with emission limits under the CIWSI rule as promulgated on December 1, 2000.
 These limits must apply up until the effective compliance date for existing sources under Oregon's state plan, as is reflected by the title for Table 2.

 DEQ received 1 comment in this category from commenter 1 listed in the Commenter section below.